anamikabharali/anamikabharali/README.md

 "Life is a climb, but the view is great!"

-I’m an engineer at heart: I hate fixing the same problem twice and will happily spend extra time to fix it well once.
+Type A, a bit neurotic, fast-paced  <br>
-<br> Future entrepreneur - naturally, I love studying businesses and what drives them. <br>
+In love with experimentation — whether it’s with data, ideas, or biohacking solutions.<br> I’m an engineer at heart: I hate fixing the same problem twice and will happily spend extra time to fix it well once.
-In love with experimentation — whether it’s with data, ideas, or biohacking solutions.<br> Type A, a bit neurotic, fast-paced  <br>
+<br>I love studying businesses and what drives them. <br>

 <p align="center">
   <img src="Github_readme_1.jpg" alt="Snapshot" width="500">
 </p>